REGULATIONS OF STUDENT MOBILITY FOR STUDIES (SMS)

 Students participating in mobility during the winter semester may apply for extending their mobility for the summer semester.
 Consent to extend of the stay at the host university does not guarantee receiving a grant for the period resulting from the extension.
 Prolongation may not extend beyond the period of 30 September of a given academic year.

 In order to extend the mobility period, the student shall provide the following documents:

 - Learning Agreement for the second semester approved by all 3 parties (on-line or paper version, depending if the partner university is prepared for "paperless" exchange of documents),

 - (if possible) Transcript of Records for the first semester,

-- Application for Individual Study Program for second semester (with Dean’s consent)
+- application for Individual Organization of Studies for second semester (with Dean’s consent)

 It is allowed to prolong the mobility and study abroad without the grant.

 The student undertakes to obtain before leaving the European Health Insurance Card (EHIC) and insurance (medical costs, accident insurance) for the duration of travel and stay at the host university.